Jaswant-2525/Scientific-Simulations/README.md

 cd newtons-cradle-simulation

 🕹️ **Usage**

-Open index.html in your browser.
+1. Open index.html in your browser.

-Use the control panel (sliders / input fields / buttons) to:
+2. Use the control panel (sliders / input fields / buttons) to:

-Set the number of balls in the cradle.
+3. Set the number of balls in the cradle.

-Adjust the initial impact speed or initial displacement.
+4. Adjust the initial impact speed or initial displacement.

-Click Start / Play to run the simulation.
+5. Click Start / Play to run the simulation.

-Observe how the motion changes with different settings.
+6. Observe how the motion changes with different settings.

-Use Reset to return to the default configuration.
+7. Use Reset to return to the default configuration.

-📂 Project Structure
-.
-├── index.html        # Main HTML file
-├── css/
-│   └── styles.css    # Layout and animation styles
-├── js/
-│   └── main.js       # Simulation logic and user interactions
-└── assets/
-    └── (optional)    # Any images, icons, or additional resources

-🧪 Physics Concepts Demonstrated
+🧪** Physics Concepts Demonstrated**

 **Conservation of Momentum**
 When one ball strikes the others, momentum is transferred through the line of balls, causing the ball on the opposite end to swing out.